-In the present case, the parties acknowledge that Executive Steward Burton's police powers have been restored, his service weapon has been returned to him and he is no longer in a non-contact status.
+In the present case, the parties acknowledge that Chairman Baumann's police powers have been restored, his service weapon has been returned to him and he is no longer in a non-contact status.
+(See Opposition at p.
+4 and FOP's Reply in Support of Motion for Preliminary Relief at p.
+3).
 Therefore, MPD asserts that FOP's request for preliminary relief is moot.
-However, the FOP argues that MPD's argument that the issue is moot, "is fatally flawed and does not provide PERB with any basis for denying FOP's Motion for Preliminary Relief in this particular matter."
+However, the FOP argues that "MPD's actions in this matter are part of a far more reaching, widespread effort by the MPD to intimidate FOP members and leadership.
+Indeed, it goes beyond the revocation of Chairman Baumann's police powers. . .
+The MPD has also taken action against Executive Steward Delroy Burton and has demonstrated a repeated pattern and practice of taking retaliatory and illegal action against FOP members and FOP leadership."
 (FOP's Reply in Support of Motion for Preliminary Relief at p.
+4).
+Moreover, FOP asserts that MPD's argument that the issue is moot, "is fatally flawed and does not provide PERB with any basis for denying FOP's Motion for Preliminary Relief in this particular matter."
+(FOP's Reply in Support of Motion for Preliminary Relief at p.
 3).
-In addition, FOP asserts that MPD's opposition is untimely.